blessed-sibanda/ansaz/book/3-starting-ansaz.md

-# Starting Ansaz
+# 3 Starting Ansaz

 In this chapter, we will begin building the application that we will be working on throughout this book.
-The application we are going to build is called *Ansaz*.
+The application we are going to build is called _Ansaz_.

 **Ansaz** is a web application that allow users to ask questions and get answers from other users.
 It has the following features: